edserranoc/SSBayesHelena/README.md

 clusters of tetha-statistics.

 ## Installation
-The development version from GitHub repository:
+To install the development version from GitHub repository:
 ``` r
 # install.packages("devtools")
 devtools::install_github("edserranoc/SSBayesHelena")
 ```

+## License

+The SSBayesHelena package as a whole is licensed under the GNUv3.0.
+See the [LICENSE](docs/LICENSE) file for more details.